HarukaKinen/Sinmai-Internal-Damage/README.md

 A no hook internal cheat for maimai でらっくす (Sinmai.exe) using Mono Injection born out of learning C#.

+Thanks to my pro internal game hack developer friend for helping me with this.

 ![](https://cdn.discordapp.com/attachments/811170667793743902/945138544895225886/Snipaste_2022-02-21_09-59-47.png)

 ## Feature